Intermediate mesoderm: Related malformations and disorders

-Wilm’s tumor
+Wilm's tumor

-Wilms’ tumor (WT), also known as nephroblastoma, is an embryonic tumor originating from metanephric blastemal cells that are incapable of completing the mesenchymal-epithelial transition (MET), a crucial process during kidney differentiation involving the transition from a multipolar, spindle-shaped mesenchymal cell to a planar assembly of polarized epithelial cells.
+Wilms' tumor (WT), also known as nephroblastoma, is an embryonic tumor originating from metanephric blastemal cells that are incapable of completing the mesenchymal-epithelial transition (MET), a crucial process during kidney differentiation involving the transition from a multipolar, spindle-shaped mesenchymal cell to a planar assembly of polarized epithelial cells.
 As a consequence, WTs have a triphasic histology composed of three morphogenically distinct cell types: undifferentiated blastemal cells, epithelial cells, and stromal cells.
 The Wnt/βcatenin signalling pathway is crucial for initiating MET, where specifically the WNT4 protein is required for induction of epithelial renal vesicles and the transition from mesenchymal to epithelial cells.
 WTs are often a result of a genetic deletions or inactivating mutations in WT1 (Wilms tumor 1), which subsequently inhibits Wnt/βcatenin signalling and prevents MET progression.

-Persistent Mullerian duct syndrome
+Persistent Müllerian duct syndrome

-Persistent Mullerian duct syndrome (PMDS) is a congenital disorder of male sexual development and is a form of pseudohermaphroditism.
+Persistent Müllerian duct syndrome (PMDS) is a congenital disorder of male sexual development and is a form of pseudohermaphroditism.
 Males with PMDS retain normal male reproductive organs and external genitalia, but also possess internal female reproductive organs such as the uterus and fallopian tubes.
-PMDS is primarily caused by a mutation in the Anti-Mullerian hormone (AMH) gene (PMDS Type 1) or AMHR2 gene (PMDS Type 2).
+PMDS is primarily caused by a mutation in the anti-Müllerian hormone (AMH) gene (PMDS Type 1) or AMHR2 gene (PMDS Type 2).
 In PMDS Type 1, AMH is either not produced, produced in deficient quantities, defective, or secreted at the wrong critical time for male differentiation.
 PMDS Type 2 is a result of AMH receptor insensitivity to AMH molecules.
 In a smaller percentage of cases, the cause of PMDS is not fully understood but is related to complex malformations of the urogenital region and paramesonephric ducts during male gonadal development.